bidhya/verse/Updates.md

 # Updates to codebase in reverse chronological order
 =============================================
+## Feb 20, 2024
+- creating call_Blender_v16.jl and Estimate_v59.jl
+- to get over bottleneck due to sharedarrays
+- will create text files inside compute node and convert these to NetCDF
+- this hybrid approach incorporates v12 and v15
+- that is, still run blender with horizontal slice and save intermediate nc files

 ## Feb 11, 2024
 - using garbage collection 2% for for loop
 - this did reduce the memory footprint due to sharredarrays